tweag/inline-js/README.md

 [![CircleCI](https://circleci.com/gh/tweag/inline-js/tree/master.svg?style=shield)](https://circleci.com/gh/tweag/inline-js/tree/master)

-## Note
+## Introduction

-This repository contains two packages, `inline-js` and `inline-js-core`.
-Chances are, you won't be interested in working with `inline-js-core` directly, and will want to use the QuasiQuoter interface found in `inline-js`.
+This repository contains two packages, `inline-js-core` and `inline-js`.

+`inline-js-core` implements the logic to manage a `node` session and send/receive messages to run JavaScript.
+It only depends on ghc's boot libraries.

+`inline-js` follows in the tradition of [inline-c](http://hackage.haskell.org/package/inline-c) and [inline-java](http://hackage.haskell.org/package/inline-java) in enabling developers to bridge the gap between Haskell and another programming language.
+It comes with two QuasiQuoters, `expr` and `block`, to allow embedding a JavaScript expression/block in Haskell.
+It relies on `FromJSON`/`ToJSON` classes of `aeson` for Haskell/JavaScript data conversion.

 Currently, this repository is an active laboratory.
 The API is subject to radical changes based on feedback from the development of `asterius`.

-Still, we are interested in how `inline-js` may be useful to your projects.
-If you have any questions, suggestions or criticisms, please don't hesitate to file an issue!
+But still, we are interested in how `inline-js` may be useful to your projects.
+Shall you have any questions, suggestions or criticisms, please don't hesitate to file an issue!

-## How it Works

-`inline-js` follows in the tradition of [inline-c](http://hackage.haskell.org/package/inline-c) and [inline-java](http://hackage.haskell.org/package/inline-java) in enabling developers to bridge the gap between Haskell and another programming language.
-It comes with two QuasiQuoters, `expr` and `block`.
-Also included is an instance for data-types which are instances of the `aeson` `ToJSON` and `FromJSON` typeclasses, to allow their use across the Haskell-JS boundary.
+## Quick examples

 ### A sample use of `expr`: